hakanai/haqua/README.markdown

 * Panels are non-opaque by default, to fix appearance when placed inside JTabbedPane.

+JTabbedPane:

+* The selected/pressed tab is painted one extra pixel to the left, to match the native look better.
+* Known issue: The currently-pressed tab still lacks the line to the left.

 JScrollPane:

 * Scroll panes (and their contained viewports) are non-opaque by default, to fix appearance